AnacletoLAB/GRIP-Transformer/readme.md

 The code is designed to investigate the following questions:

-1. Does greedy generation collapse to a small number of repeated sequences?
-2. Does top-k sampling reduce exact sequence collapse?
-3. How similar is a generated sequence to its best valid partner in `T(x)`?
-4. How do model-generated sequences compare with length-matched random RNA sequences?
-5. How strongly are the results affected by local alignment and best-target selection?

 Sequence diversity alone is not interpreted as evidence of robust conditioning on `RNA1`.